Skip to main content

 CompanyCityWorkersTypeDate

-The largest notice was filed by Dyncorp Technical Services at its Daleville facility, reporting 3,157 affected workers.
+The biggest impact was at Dyncorp Technical Services at its Daleville facility, reporting 3,157 affected workers.
 Sara Lee Bakery Group followed with 800 workers.

 Trend & Outlook